BunnyEncoder20/GitHub_Python_DSA/DSA/Striver SDE DSA Sheet/07 Rotate Matrix/Theory.md

 # Rotate Matrix (Rotate Image)

-- Given a matrix of nxn, print what the matrix will be if it were rotated by 90 degrees.
+- Given a matrix of `nxn`, print what the matrix will be if it were rotated by 90 degrees.
 - Eg:
 ![alt text](mat1.jpg)
 **Input:** matrix = \[[1,2,3],[4,5,6],[7,8,9]]